eujuliu/restaurant-api/docs/index.md

 layout: home

 hero:
-  name: "Restaurant API"
+  name: 'Restaurant API'
-  text: "A API for your restaurant"
+  text: 'A API for your restaurant'
   tagline: A restaurant API developed with Node.js and TypeScript
   actions:
     - theme: brand